rotexdegba/benchmarkorms/README.md

 have this limitation.

 ## Test Results
-You can run the benchmark script yourself on your own machine in your own environment.
-They take time though.
-The tests to fetch data from all the tables with various limit values and no limit value takes about 4 hours to run.
+You can run the benchmark scripts yourself on your own machine in your own environment.
+Some of the benchmarks take quite some time to run though.

 Below is a link to benchmarks that have already been run:

 * [Benchmark Results](https://rotexsoft.github.io/benchmarkorms)